gkr0415/MusicPlanet/README.md

 - **Require branches to be up to date**: Must merge latest main first
 - **Automatically delete head branches**: Clean up after merge
 - **Do not allow bypassing**: Even admins must follow rules

-### How to Configure (For Repository Admins)

-1. Go to **Settings** → **Branches**
-2. Click **Add rule** for `main` branch
-3. Enable:
-   - ✅ Require a pull request before merging
-   - ✅ Require approvals (set to 1)
-   - ✅ Dismiss stale pull request approvals when new commits are pushed
-   - ✅ Require status checks to pass before merging
-   - ✅ Require branches to be up to date before merging
-   - Select all CI/CD checks (Build, Test, Quality, Summary)
-   - ✅ Do not allow bypassing the above settings
-   - ✅ Automatically delete head branches
-4. Click **Create** or **Save changes**

 ### Development Workflow